Operation Ivy (band): Recordings

 In October 1987, the band made its recording debut with two tracks on the Maximumrocknroll compilation album Turn It Around!, "I Got No" and "Officer".

 In January 1988, the band signed to Lookout Records and released its debut 7-inch record, Hectic, which became one of Lookout's best-selling records.
 By this time, Operation Ivy, along with Crimpshrine and the Mr. T Experience, was one of the most successful bands from the punk scene at 924 Gilman Street.
 The band began playing a number of performances and embarked on a tour across the United States.
 By mid-1988, the group began selling out larger venues and the pressure to sign to major labels began to rise.
 With a budding reputation as an excellent live band, EMI offered Operation Ivy a major-label deal.
-Unsure of how to react to the prospect of success, both because of their independent politics and local-mindedness, the band chose to break up rather than compromise their intentions.
+Unsure of how to react to the prospect of success, because of both their independent politics and local-mindedness, the band chose to break up rather than compromise their intentions.

 Operation Ivy released its only studio album, Energy, through Lookout in March 1989.
 The group broke up two months later in May, and its last official live performance was on May 28, 1989.
 This was also Green Day's first performance with the name Green Day at 924 Gilman Street, at what was supposed to have been Operation Ivy's record release party.
 Operation Ivy played one more unofficial performance the following day, mostly for friends and family, in Robert Eggplant's backyard in Pinole, California.

 In two years, the band performed 185 shows and recorded a total of 32 songs (28 released officially, 4 on the bootlegged EP Plea for Peace), as well as songs which were recorded only as demos, such as "Hedgecore" (about a favorite pastime of the band which involved artfully jumping into manicured bushes), "Hangin' Out", "Sarcastic" and "Left Behind".
 Recordings from their aborted attempt to record Energy at 924 Gilman Street also exist, and include early versions of songs which appeared later on the final studio version of Energy, such as "6 to 10" which evolved into "Vulnerability", and an early version of "Unity" with horn accompaniment and a different chorus.
 All of its known demos and unreleased recordings are available on bootlegs.